 Acne affects roughly 50 million Americans annually, and a significant percentage of those are adult men who've carried residual scarring from teenage or young adult breakouts — or who continue to battle active adult acne alongside the emergence of first wrinkles.
-The treatment picture for men with both acne history and aging concerns is more complex than for either issue alone, and navigating which treatments address what (and which are contraindicated during active breakouts) requires clarity.
+The treatment picture for men with both acne history and aging concerns is more complex than for either issue alone, and navigating which treatments address what requires clarity.
 This guide cuts through the noise.

 Botox and Active Acne: What's the Relationship?

 Botox itself doesn't treat active acne — it's a muscle relaxer, not an antibacterial or sebum-reducing treatment.
-However, intradermal (very superficial) Botox injected into the skin rather than the muscle has been studied for sebum reduction and pore minimization.
+However, intradermal Botox injected into the skin rather than the muscle has been studied for sebum reduction and pore minimization.
 This off-label application — sometimes called 'mesobotox' or 'micro-Botox' — can reduce oiliness in men with overactive sebaceous glands and has shown modest benefit for active mild-to-moderate acne in clinical settings.
-For men whose acne is driven primarily by excess oil production, micro-Botox may be worth discussing with a dermatologist alongside a broader treatment plan.

 The Scar Landscape: Not All Acne Scars Are the Same